Cascade Lake

-Cascade Lake is an Intel codename for a 14 nm server, workstation and enthusiast processor microarchitecture, launched in April 2019.
-In Intel's Process-Architecture-Optimization model, Cascade Lake is an optimization of Skylake.
-Intel states that this will be their first microarchitecture to support 3D XPoint-based memory modules.
-It also features Deep Learning Boost instructions and mitigations for Meltdown and Spectre.
+Cascade Lake is an Intel codename for a 14 nm server, workstation and enthusiast processor generation, launched in April 2019.
+In Intel's process–architecture–optimization model, Cascade Lake is an optimization of Skylake.
+Intel states that this will be their first generation to support 3D XPoint-based memory modules.
+It also features Deep Learning Boost (DPL) instructions and mitigations for Meltdown and Spectre.
 Intel officially launched new Xeon Scalable SKUs on February 24, 2020.